TheHassanShahzad/TheHassanShahzad/README.md

 - 👋 Hi, I’m Hassan Shahzad
-- 👀 I’m interested in Robotics and Stocks
+- 👀 I’m interested in Robotics and simulation

-- 🌱 I’m currently learning how to build a stock trading bot
-- 💞️ I’m looking to collaborate on large scale robotics projects
-- 📫 How to reach me hshahzad2005108277@gmail.com
+- 📫 How to reach me hshahzad0277@gmail.com

 <!---
 TheHassanShahzad/TheHassanShahzad is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.